 Distance: 10.8km.
 Around 4 hours walking.
 Altitude gain: +470m.
 Descent: -340m.

 Day 5: From Quenza to Aullène

 Quenza is famous for its church that dates back to the year 1000.
-You leave this village and hike up to the playeau of Cuscione and the hamlet of Hgjallicu, before descending through scrubland and pass by the shepherds' huts of Lavu Donacu before reaching your final destination for the evening.
+You leave this village and hike up to the plateau of Cuscione and the hamlet of Giallico, before descending through scrubland and pass by the shepherds' huts of Lavu Donacu before reaching your stop for the evening.

 Night in Aullène.